Module Descriptions

 The aim of this specialised pedagogical module is to introduce students to effective strategies and methodologies for instructional planning and delivery of learning content.
 This module will cover a broad range of methods and concepts which the student will be able to apply in the classroom viz.: from theory to practice; cooperative learning; whole class instruction; instructional strategies; long- and medium-term planning; overcoming barriers to learning; inclusive classrooms; and multi-level teaching.
 Attention will also be paid to the more informal teaching methodologies in the Grade R context.
 Students completing this module should better know how to teach their subjects and be able to identify learning or social problems among learners.
 This module will assist students in their roles as learning mediators, and interpreters and designers of learning programmes and materials.

-These modules aim to give the student the knowledge and skills necessary to teach Afrikaans as a first additional language.
-This will include teaching methodologies and assessments of learners’ listening, speaking, reading, and writing skills.
-The difference between mother tongue and additional language teaching is addressed, and students will be assisted in their roles as subject and phase specialists, learning mediators, assessors and interpreters, and designers of learning programmes and materials.
+Afrikaans First Additional Language Didactics (10 credits): The aim of these modules is to provide the student with the knowledge and skills necessary to teach Afrikaans as a first additional language.
+This will include teaching methodologies and assessments of learners’ listening, speaking, reading and writing skills.
+The difference between mother tongue and additional language teaching is addressed, and students will be assisted in their roles as subject and phase specialists, learning mediators, assessors and interpreters and designers of learning programmes and materials.

-The aim of these modules is to provide the student with the knowledge and skills necessary to teach Xhosa as a first additional language.
+IsiXhosa First Additional Language Didactics IP (10 credits): The aim of these modules is to provide the student with the knowledge and skills necessary to teach Xhosa as a first additional language.
 This will include teaching methodologies and assessments of learners’ listening, speaking, reading and writing skills.

 The Fundamental Numeracy module provides students with the basic knowledge and understanding of mathematics at the Intermediate Phase.
 Students should be able to demonstrate a fundamental understanding of the numerical concepts dealt with in the curriculum and be functionally competent to teach Mathematics at Intermediate Phase level.
 Specific attention is given to constructivist methodology in the teaching of mathematics content.
 This is a compulsory module if Mathematics is not chosen as a didactic elective.

-Didactic electives: Select two didactics modules (20 Credits)
+Select two didactics modules (20 Credits)

 This module prepares students in their role as Social Science educators who can help Intermediate Phase learners to identify social and environmental changes throughout history; to understand the impact of change on local and global communities – especially in Africa; and to become change-agents towards a healed and whole society.
 Students completing this module should have a basic knowledge of the Social Sciences, should be able to assess learners reliably, and should better know how to teach Social Sciences.
 The student will be provided with specific methods and activities for teaching and learning of the two sub-disciplines of Social Science, viz.
 History as the process of historical enquiry; and Geography and its two branches (Physical Geography and Human Geography).
 Social responsibilities of learners are emphasized, and the use of historical evidence highlighted, as well as the use of maps as a graphicacy skill.
 Students completing this module should have an advanced knowledge of how to teach the Social Sciences.